newspeaklanguage/newspeak/README.md

 This is only a terse introduction to creating and serving Newspeak applications.

 A Newspeak application is a Newspeak class which adheres to a few specific API naming conventions.
-This class can be saved to a `.ns` source file, then 'build' (compiled) to a binary `.vfuel`, which is deployed and served.
+This class can be saved to a `.ns` source file, then 'built' (compiled) to a binary `.vfuel`, which is deployed and served.

 A `.vfuel` file can be created from its source class in one of two ways:

-1. From the locally served or online [Newspeak IDE](http://www.newspeaklanguage.org/) by clicking the **[deploy]** link beside the application class.
-This process can be slow, currently not working **(todo is it not?)**, and is not described here.
+1. From the locally served or online [Newspeak IDE](http://www.newspeaklanguage.org/webIDE) by clicking the **[deploy]** link beside the application class.
+This process can be slow, and is not described in this document.

 2. From a command line, by first saving the application class to a `.ns` source file, then running the `build.sh` script described below.
 To use this command line method, you need to install several items.
 This process is described in the [Building Newspeak from scratch](#3.-building-newspeak-from-scratch) section and its subsections.